DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 its practical training ground that lies outside the classical sphere of politics.

+<div class="streams"><hr class="streams" />A meaningful practice of citizenship is predicated on a functioning network of social institutions providing the faculties necessary for the self-formation of political subjectivity.<hr class="streams" /></div>

 Richard Sennett's recent intervention on craftsmanship points exactly at this problem.
 In the classical liberal understanding, craftsmanship has nothing to do with politics.
 The craftsman is the bourgeois, the